tahta07/tahta07/README.md

 Although, I think I'll wait to learn React before I build the website.

 ### 💡 Goals for 2021
-- I've been accepted to the Front-End Bootcamp by Kodluyoruz
+- I've been accepted to the Fullstack Bootcamp by Patika.Dev

 ### 🌴 Fun facts
 - I enjoy home brewing